lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Save / Restore data
 -------------------

-A web-server is included on mobile for saving and restoring the message DB and the app settings.
-Just use special command **:w** (for 'web-server') and **:ws** (for 'stop web-server') after you're done.
+A local web-server is included on mobile for saving and restoring the message DB and the app settings.
+Just use special text message `:w` (for 'web-server') and `:ws` (for 'stop web-server') after you're done.

 After starting the server, just enter the shown URL in your desktop browser, and follow the instructions.